7 Aum Arivu: Plot

 Subha goes to her genetics department and announces that Operation Red can be stopped if they read and make use of the cures in a book written by Bodhidharma.
 However, the department refuses to believe and looks down on her, claiming that an ancient book is of no use in modern times.
 After some time, she and Aravind learn that her professor from the genetics department is assisting Lee in Operation Red.
 They sneak into the professor's apartment and learn about the operation.
 The next day, the professor is caught by Aravind, Subha, and her friends Ashwin, Imran, Malathi and Nisha but surrenders and explains that he received a huge sum of money from the Chinese government to carry out Operation Red.
 After the professor gives the group more details about Operation Red and how to stop it, they leave.
 However, Lee eventually arrives, and the professor once again teams up with him to save his own life.
+Lee is now even more determined to kill the entire group, especially Aravind, after he was unable to hypontize him and after finding out that he's a descendant of Bodhidharma.

-Subha, Aravind, and their gang barely escape from an attempt on their lives by Lee.
+Subha, Aravind, and the group barely escape from an attempt on their lives by Lee.
 They finally locate a research centre where they can complete their research and decide to make it their base of operation for a few days.
 They all deactivate their phones so that nobody can trace them.
 However, Lee traces them through Malathi and Imran, before killing them.
 Lee then locates the research centre.
 Subha and her friends in the research centre escape in a van, but Lee catches them.
 An unconscious Aravind eventually awakens Bodhidharma's powers, using them to fight and kill Lee in battle.
 Aravind uses an ancient medicine to cure the disease, marries Subha and finally tells the press about the importance of Indian history.